Tips for Startups on how to be more productive at work

 Simple, no?

 This kind of practice is the best way to manage employee time.
-Find out which code of communication works best for your team and make sure it works towards saving time.
+Find out which communication code works best for your team and ensure it works towards saving time.

 8. Think Good, Not Great

-Kevin Miyazaki of Sidebench points out that your software will always be 85% finished.
+Kevin Miyazaki of Sidebench says your software will always be 85% finished.
 There is no such thing as a perfect product upon launch.
-He emphasizes how futile it is to send such a product out in the market.
+He emphasizes how futile sending such a product out in the market is.

 It will save you time and direct effort where it is needed.